huckiyang/Voice2Series-Reprogramming/README.md

 - We provide an end-to-end approach (Repro. layer) to reprogram on time series data on `raw waveform` with a differential mel-spectrogram layer from kapre.

-- No offiline acoustic feature extraction and all layer are differentiable.
+- No offiline acoustic feature extraction and all layers are differentiable.

 ### Environment